simonw/til/webassembly/compile-to-wasm-llvm-macos.md

 # Compiling to WASM with llvm on macOS

-https://github.com/ern0/howto-wasm-minimal ([my fork here](https://github.com/simonw/howto-wasm-minimal)) is a neat demo of a minimal WASM module.
+[howto-wasm-minimal](https://github.com/ern0/howto-wasm-minimal) by Zalka Ernő ([my fork here](https://github.com/simonw/howto-wasm-minimal)) is a neat demo of a minimal WASM module.
 It uses C++ to define functions for simple image manipulation including blurring an image, compiles it to WASM using llvm/clang++, then uses JavaScript to run those functions against an image loaded into a `<canvas>` element.

 I decided to try compiling it myself: